BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_1_Understanding_the_Address.md

 (to describe how its signature is stored), but there are other types of addresses that are also Bech32-encoded or SegWit.

-SegWit came out of the Blocksize War of the '10s, where Bitcoin developers and users were trying to figure out a way to speed up the Bitcoin blockchain by allowing more transactions to be sent in less time.
+SegWit came out of the Block Size Wars of the '10s, where Bitcoin developers and users were trying to figure out a way to speed up the Bitcoin blockchain by allowing more transactions to be sent in less time.
 The result was the SegWit soft fork.
 It solved the problem by